Oms en série: Summary

-The story, set in the far future, deals with Oms (a play on the French word "hommes," meaning "men"), tiny people from Terre (French for "Earth"), who have been brought by the giant Draags to their home planet, Ygam.
-Some Oms are domesticated as pets, but others run wild in parks, and are exterminated every 2 Draag years (1 Draag year being roughly equivalent to 45 Earth years).
+The story, set in the far future, deals with Oms (a play on the French word "hommes", meaning "men"), tiny people from Terre (French for "Earth"), who have been brought by the giant Draags to their home planet, Ygam.
+Some Oms are domesticated as pets, but others run wild in parks, and are exterminated every two Draag years (one Draag year being roughly equivalent to 45 Earth years).
 The Draags' treatment of the Oms is ironically contrasted with their high level of technological and spiritual development.
-The protagonist is a domesticated Om named Terr (word play on the French word Terre, meaning Earth) who runs away and joins a group of wild Oms.
+The protagonist is a domesticated Om named Terr (again, playing on the French word for Earth) who runs away and joins a group of wild Oms.
 He has learned some of the Draags' scientific knowledge while in captivity, and uses this to forge a new, equal relationship with the Draags.

 Adaptations

-Fantastic Planet is a 1973 animated science fiction film based on the book "Oms En Série" by Stefan Wul.
+Oms en série was adapted into the animated film Fantastic Planet, released in 1973.